 Certainly, one of the biggest stories about this product is the kickstarter campaign and its success.
 The $10,800 initial funding objective was reached under 2h and in the first 24h they achieved over $80,000.
 An incredible feat by all means, which shows how eager the Sated community was for an easier Keto alternative.

 Damn!
-Excited about the product but unsure if you will like it or if you will be able to consume it, but taken aback by the pledge price tags?
+Are you excited about the product but unsure if you will like it?
+Or are you taken aback by the pledge price tags?
 I understand.
 Most of them are big commitments.
 Then, I would recommend looking at the other Sated products, perhaps not as convenient, but nutritionally almost identical.

 Sated RTD will start shipping on the 18th of November.
 You can order now at Indiegogo.